Brian May’s Legendary Deacy Amp and its background:

 The Deacy Amp project was began by myself during the work I did in 1998 for Brian May at his London Allerton Hill studio.
 Brian gave his encouragement to me opening up the Deacy Amp and investigating its unique circuitry and speakers.
 Technical assistance came from David Petersen who I initially contacted in early 1998 on behalf of Brian’s studio to help with Brian’s Vox AC30 amp repairs and upgrading.
 After I then received the OK from Brian to investigate making 3 replicas of the Deacy Amp I asked David if he could assist me with replicating the germanium transistor/transformer coupled amp circuit of the Deacy.

-One thing led to another as the ‘Deacy Amp momentum’ grew and in July 1998 I had the wonderful opportunity of interviewing Queen bass player John Deacon regarding the origins of the Deacy Amp.
+One thing led to another as the ‘Deacy Amp research’ momentum grew and in July 1998 I had the wonderful opportunity of interviewing Queen bass player John Deacon regarding the origins of the Deacy Amp.

-When I returned home to Sydney Australia in late August 1998, I brought back one of our Deacy Amp replicas, and set about continuing the Deacy R&D process with Colin Bloxsom who was a Sydney luthier and guitar electronics expert.
+In mid August 1998 I returned home to Sydney Australia, and I brought back one of the Deacy Amp replicas made by David Petersen and myself.
+I then set about continuing the Deacy R&D process and made further prototypes with assistance from Colin Bloxsom who was a Sydney luthier and guitar electronics expert.
 Our best sounding prototype Deacy replica was what I call the Mk II, and to my ears this is still the best sounding Deacy Amp that I have heard apart from Brian’s original Deacy Amp itself.

 Photos of Deacy Amp replica Mk II courtesy of Kees Van Ede: